Is Sir Thomas More buried in Chelsea Old church and is his head buried in the same place?

 Yes, but they were also a French family.
 The Tudors were certainly extremely proud of their Welsh roots and had a Welsh dragon on their Royal coat of arms.
-Tudor retainers and Beefeaters at the Tower wore green and white which were the Welsh national colours.
 Henry VII was a quarter Welsh through his paternal grandfather Owen Tudor, who signed his name, ‘Owen ap Maredudd’, but his wife, Catherine of Valois was French.
 Margaret Beaufort, Henry VII’s mother, came from a long bloodline of French families.

 Were Tudors much smaller than we are today?